alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

 - Furthermore, considering the formulation to preserve the most similarity (dual PCA), the low-dimensional cell embeddings should multiply the singular value, which is currently missing in the "Seurat CCA" algorithm.

 - And finally, there is an intrinsic connection between MNN and "Seurat CCA" (extended dual PCA).

+## Acknowledge

+Thanks for my girl friend Jiahui Peng's help on the blog writing.
+Thanks for Ziyu Chen, Zhijie Cao, Weixu Wang's discussion and comments.